 Ono Academic College was established in order to be an educational institution accessible to all groups and demographics, especially to those who found themselves previously excluded from higher education.

-We do this out of the belief that the acquisition of higher education is a key to a life of freedom, the pursuit of happiness and self-fulfillment as well as the building of Israeli society as a tolerant, multicultural and diverse society, as our ancestors sought to establish.
+We do this out of the belief that the acquisition of higher education is key to a life of freedom, the pursuit of happiness, and self-fulfillment, as well as the building of an Israeli society that is tolerant, multicultural, and diverse, as our ancestors sought to establish.

-- All students take a number of required courses to get acquainted with the diverse society in which we live;
+- All students take a number of required courses to get acquainted with the diverse society in which we live.

-- Students from different groups work on long-term projects together in their fields of study that seek to help the underprivileged communities around us;
+- Students from different groups work on long-term projects together in their fields of study that seek to help the underprivileged communities around us.

 - Academic programs for members of the national religious Zionism community that create dialogue in Israeli society.